 2. Enable Browser Caching:

-When somebody visits a web page, the browser caching temporarily needs to download all the resources on the local disk which include HTML, CSS file, JS, text, and images in order to load and display the current page.
+When somebody visits a web page, the browser caching temporarily needs to download all the resources on the local disk which include HTML, CSS files, JS, text, and images in order to load and display the current page.

 Browser caching can be enabled by manually setting the expiration time for various resources into the htaccess file on Apache.
-You can use below-mentioned plugins to enable browser caching:
+You can use the below-mentioned plugins to enable browser caching: